What is Your Purpose for Going to Graduate School

 - Required related work experience

-- Reputation in the field (critical factor in a doctoral program)
+- Reputation in the field (a critical factor in a doctoral program)

 - Size of department

-- Type of mentors they are and availability to students
+- Emphasis on mentoring and availability to students

 - Ability to support graduate students through research grants